seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 In killing creatures vile, as cats and dogs,
 Of no esteem: I, dreading that her purpose
 Was of more danger, did compound for her
-A certain stuff, which, being ta’en, would cease
+A certain stuff, which, being ta'en, would cease
 The present power of life, but in short time
 All offices of nature should again
 Do their due functions.
-Have you ta’en of it?
+Have you ta'en of it?

 **IMOGEN**
 Most like I did, for I was dead.